Some of the most common emails I get is “Can you do a tutorial on how to make a layer cake?” or “How do I get my crumb coat smooth?”

 Place your next layer on top.
-Some frosting should “spill out” the sides and that is ok.
+Some frosting should “spill out” the sides and that is exactly what you want.
 Repeat this process; frosting, layer of cake, frosting, layer of cake, until you have added all your layers.

 When making a layer cake it is important to do a crumb coat.

-Some frosting may have spilled out, or your layers may not be perfectly aligned, or maybe your cake is slightly lopsided.
+A crumb coat is simply a thin layer of frosting applied to a cake.
+The crumb coat is intended to seal in crumbs, hence the name, crumb coat.
+Maybe too much frosting spilled out, or your layers may not be perfectly aligned, or maybe your cake is slightly lopsided.
 Doing a crumb coat is a great opportunity to fill in any problem areas.

 If you have a rotating cake stand, you can place your spatula flat against the cake and slowly turn the stand.
 This will help smooth out the frosting and create an even coat.

-Once your cake is covered in the crumb coat, I usually chill it.
-I like the cake the settle and the frosting to set.
+Once your cake is covered in the crumb coat, I usually chill it for at least 10 minutes.
+I like the cake to settle and the frosting to set.

 To decorate a cake, I start by putting a smooth layer of frosting on.
 This is done the same way as the crumb coat.
 Place a dollop on top of the cake and pull it down over the sides using an offset spatula.

-To smooth out sides, make sure cake is covered in an even layer of frosting, then place spatula flat against side of cake.
+To smooth out the sides, make sure the cake is covered in an even layer of frosting, then place spatula (or bench scraper) flat against side of cake.
 Slowly turning cake, smooth out layer of frosting until you have polished, even coat.